Go Back

 This image of a mudslide along Interstate 90 in King County, Washington, was captured on Dec.
 10, 2025.
 (Photo by Trooper Rick Johnson)

-As much as a foot and a half of rain earlier this week pushed multiple rivers to major flood stage and even record high levels.
-As the rain tapers off and the runoff eases, rivers will recede quickly from Friday to Saturday.
+As much as a foot and a half of rain earlier this week pushed multiple rivers to major flood stage and even record-high levels.
+Now that the rain has tapered off, rivers have receded somewhat in the lower, flatter elevations for the start of the weekend.
+Rivers have already receded over the higher and intermediate elevations, where the terrain is steep.

-The tails of the storms will bring some showers to Washington, northern Idaho and northern Oregon.
+The tails of the storms will bring showers to western and northern Washington.
 While this will not be the type of rainfall that significantly exacerbates flooding problems, the saturated state of the ground has left some hillsides top-heavy and unstable.
 Mudslides and other debris flows will remain a possibility through the weekend.

-Although a two-to-three-day break will follow this week's storms, a resumption of heavy rain can rapidly escalate to major flooding and a high risk of mudslides early next week.
+Although a break in the storms is in progress, a resumption of heavy rain can rapidly escalate to major flooding and a high risk of mudslides early this week.

 "There is an indication that a new atmospheric river will develop and extend all the way from near Hawaii to the coastal areas of the Northwest on Monday," AccuWeather Senior Meteorologist Brett Anderson said.
 "This setup is sometimes referred to as the Pineapple Express."